tnqv/sample-monorepo/README.md

 - **sampleapi**: HTTP API service that exposes REST endpoints, publishes messages to SQS, and exposes Prometheus metrics
 - **sampleworker**: Background worker service that consumes messages from SQS, processes tasks asynchronously, and includes distributed tracing
   - This will be simulated with email sent in 5s interval
-- **sampleworker_2**: Similar to sampleworker but with failure injection enabled to simulate errors and observe SLO violation metrics
+- **sampleworker_2**: Can be acting as a replica of sampleworker but with email failure injection enabled to simulate errors and observe SLO violation metrics

 #### Step 2: Access Grafana